Penny & Dude

 Hip Shakers is a band of longtime Plumas-local musicians who have played together for years, a group deeply rooted in the blues, rock and jammin’ jazz.

 Showcasing a healthy dose of hip-shakin’ originals blended with their favorite grooves, Hip Shakers will intensify your love for music.
-With a driving rhythm section, powerhouse interwoven guitars and an often satirical touch to vocals, Hip Shakers moves you body in ways you’ll find both new and timeless.
+With a driving rhythm section, powerhouse interwoven guitars, and an often satirical touch to vocals, Hip Shakers moves your body in ways you’ll find both new and timeless.

 The Back 40